 Unfortunately we are unable to allow dogs to accompany treks.
 As much as we love dogs, alpacas are naturally fearful of our canine friends and their presence can alarm and upset our alpacas.

 Alpacas dislike the rain as much as us humans, although we can probably all put up with a little drizzle (this is Scotland after all!) in the name of enjoyment.
 However, if the weather is particularly poor then we will do our best to re-arrange.
-If you leave a contact number upon booking this can be helpful if we need to get in touch to re-arrange.
+Please leave a contact number upon booking this can be helpful if we need to get in touch to re-arrange.

 If this is not possible then a full refund will be granted or we can issue a trekking voucher which will be valid for 12 months, perfect for a repeat trip! (when hopefully it will be sunny!)